 In addition to this, Odoo is also a highly API-friendly solution.
 It offers seamless integration with applications such as Whatsapp, Amazon and QuickBooks and around 16,000 other third-party apps via its internal app store.
-The combination of this and the modular system, means that you can start with a very basic set of tools and then add on more modules whenever you need it.
+The combination of this and the modular system means that you can start with a very basic set of tools and then add on more modules whenever you need them.
 This way, the ERP will always be bringing the very best to your business.

 Odoo Customer Support

 One can often tell the difference between a good software provider and a bad one based on the level of customer support available.
 And you will be pleased to find that Odoo offers plenty of support options.